acastroaraujo/movies-dataset/README.md

 by the full population of users.
 Looks good!

 ------------------------------------------------------------------------

-*We should also extract network data (i.e., who among the users follows who), but I wouldn’t know how to use that…*

 *Note, there’s currently an API in beta.
 We should consider applying for this so that the data becomes “legal.”*